4 Electrical Safety Tips For The Holidays

 • Damaged insulation

-Even minor damage increases the risk of overheating or electrical shorts.
+Even minor damage increases the risk of overheating or having a short in the system.
 Replace any questionable items before decorating.
+Our technicians are ready to help you with any wiring needs.

-Not all circuits can handle large displays.
-Most indoor circuits are 15 amps and can support up to 1,800 watts, while a 20-amp circuit can handle up to 2,400 watts.
-To stay safe, only use 80% of a circuit’s maximum wattage.
+When connecting lights together, find the wattage of a strand of lights.
+Most indoor circuits are 15 amps and can handle 1,800 watts, while a 20-amp circuit can handle 2,400 watts.
+To be on the safe side, you should only use 80% of your maximum watt capacity.

-To improve electrical safety outdoors, always use a GFCI outlet.
+When using lights or inflatables outside, it’s important to use a GFCI outlet.
 GFCI outlets help protect you from common electrical problems, such as shock and fire, that have an increased risk outside due to the weather conditions.
-These outlets are required by code since they drastically reduce the risk of fire and shock.
+It’s usually a legal requirement for outdoor outlets to be GFCI-rated.
+You should also protect all connections from the weather to ensure they don’t get wet.

 Need HVAC Service?